Newton, Iowa: Entertainment, recreation and sports

 In 1919, E.H.
 Maytag, the son of Maytag Appliance company founder F.L.
 Maytag, purchased a single Holstein cow to provide fresh clean milk to his children.
 Upon E.H.’s death in 1940, his sons Fred and Robert Maytag assumed leadership of the farms and Fred pursued his idea of creating a uniquely American blue cheese made from cow's milk.
 Maytag Dairy Farms collaborated with Iowa State University to pioneer the first great American blue cheese that could compete with classic European cheeses such as Roquefort made from sheep's milk.
 The cheese plant and caves were completed a year later and the first wheels of Maytag Blue Cheese were formed in October 1941.
-77 years after Fred made the first wheels Maytag Blue Cheese the leadership of the company is transitioning to his grandchildren—the great-grandchildren of E.H.
+77 years after Fred made the first wheels of Maytag Blue Cheese, the leadership of the company is transitioning to his grandchildren—the great-grandchildren of E.H.
 Maytag.

 Newton has two historic movie theaters that are still in operation.
 The Valle Drive in is one of four drive-in theaters still in operation in Iowa.
 The Valle Drive in is the oldest of all of these theaters, having opened in 1948.
 The Capitol II Theater is located in the historic downtown district of Newton and has been in operation since April 1927; originally operating as a vaudeville theater.